williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 ## Rim Defense

+also do a fg% vs distance from basket average (will require scraping all shots I think) then vw and zc averages. so line graph with 3 lines, xaxis is distance, y axis is fg%.

 Field goal efficiency is used as the measure of rim defense in this section.
 Below is a snippet of the data[^rim_defense_query] queried, sorted by defended FGA descending.